-Polymyalgia rheumatica (PMR) is a rheumatic disorder that causes moderate to severe pain and stiffness in the neck, shoulder and hip muscles of older adults.
+Polymyalgia rheumatica (PMR) is a condition that causes inflammation, pain and stiffness in your shoulders, neck and hips.
 This pain and stiffness is often accompanied by a feeling of being unwell and tired.

 We don't know what causes PMR, but it mainly affects people over 60.
 Some people with PMR develop a more serious condition called giant cell arteritis (GCA).

 Image credit: canva

 What are the symptoms of PMR?

 The symptoms of PMR vary from person to person, but generally include:

 - pain, aching and tenderness in your neck, shoulders, hips, buttocks, and thighs

 - stiffness in the morning that improves after moving around for 30–40 minutes